 If it is more convenient to store the equipment close to the ICU, the dedicated storage space should have an access to tap water, power and a drain.
-The room should have a temperature above 5 $^{\circ}$ C. If disinfectant is used, the room should be well vented.
+The room should be well vented, if disinfectant is used.

 Storage Preparation